Mental Health Resource Navigation Service

 Speaking with a volunteer

-The goal of the Mental Health Navigator is to connect EA community members with mental health support and resources.
-Community members who are struggling to find the support they need may wish to speak with one of our volunteer navigators, who try to connect community members with mental health services that have the greatest potential to be effective sources of support (e.g., are within one's budget, or free of charge; provide remote services; and provide specialist support, among others).
-The Mental Health Navigator Service is free of charge.
+The goal of the Mental Health Navigator is to connect people with mental health support and resources.
+Folks who are struggling to find the support they need or who are interested in maintaining good mental health may wish to speak with one of our volunteer navigators, who can set up connections with mental health services that have the greatest potential to be effective sources of support (e.g., are within one's budget, or free of charge; are backed by data; provide remote services; and provide specialist support, among others).

 The process of speaking with a volunteer begins with filling out the 'Book a consultation' form below, or emailing the Mental Health Navigator Project Manger at email@example.com.
 The Project Manager will then send you a Confidentiality Agreement to sign and schedule a consultation.

-All of our volunteers undergo training through the Mental Health Navigator before starting with their navigator duties, and all of volunteers involved in the consultations side of the Mental Health Navigator (referred to as the Navigator Service) receive Mental Health First Aid (MHFA) training through an accredited MHFA course before they begin meeting with community members.
+All of our volunteers undergo training through the Mental Health Navigator before starting with their navigator duties, and all of volunteers involved in the Navigation Service receive Mental Health First Aid (MHFA) training through an accredited MHFA course.

 The consultation process